ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/ordersprepare.md

 #### Prepare Order

-We have gathered some recent trade information and created a GraphQL order based on it.
+We have gathered some recent order information and created a GraphQL order based on it.

-This order is preceeded by **mutation** meaning that it will make changes on the Vega System. **blob** in the query means that the **blob** field of the prepareOrderSubmit will be returned.
+This order is preceeded by **mutation** meaning that it will make changes to the Vega System. **blob** in the query means that the **blob** field of the prepareOrderSubmit will be returned.
 This is the transaction hash that we will use when signing the transaction.

 Click **Run Query** to get a transaction hash.
 ___